getbowtied/Hook-Me-Up/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+The easiest way:
+Go to the Plugins Menu in WordPress
+Search for “Hook Me Up”
+Click “Install”

+Or this easy way:
+Download the plugin archive using the above button
+Go to the Plugins Menu in WordPress and click "Add New" Click on "Upload Plugin" and upload your archive
+Click "Install Now"

+The not so easy way:
-1. Upload `hookmeup.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+Upload the hookmeup folder to the /wp-content/plugins/directory Activate the plugin through the ‘Plugins’ menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Frequently Asked Questions ==